-The financial statements are prepared on a going concern basis, which the Trustee believes to be appropriate as it believes that the Plan has adequate resources to realise its assets and meet benefit obligations in the normal course of affairs (continue to operate) for at least the next twelve months.
-In reaching this conclusion, the Trustee considered the impact of the COVID-19 outbreak and has taken into account the impact on investments, portfolio liquidity, cashflow requirements and the employer covenant.
+The financial statements are prepared on a going concern basis, which the Trustee believes to be appropriate as it believes that the Plan has adequate resources to realise its assets and meet benefit obligations in the normal course of affairs for at least the next twelve months from the approval of these financial statements.
+In reaching this conclusion, the Trustee considered the impact of the funding level, investment strategy, portfolio liquidity, cashflow requirements and the employer covenant.
 This assessment, together with income and capital growth from its assets, gives the Trustee confidence to prepare the financial statements on a going concern basis.